aem-vite/docs/docs/guide/installation/index.md

 ```

 > [!TIP]
-> These entries will typically be added to your **all** maven module; or **ui.apps** if you don't have an **all** module.
+> These entries will typically be added to your **all** Maven module; or **ui.apps** if you don't have an **all** module.
 Remember to replace `{project}` with your project name.

 ### Dependencies

-AEM Vite doesn't rely on any 3rd-party dependencies and only makes use of API's available in the AEM Uber JAR and Cloud SDK.
+AEM Vite doesn't rely on any 3rd-party dependencies and only makes use of APIs available in the AEM Uber JAR and Cloud SDK.

 ## Next Steps